Contributed By FeldensMadruga

 It should be noted that an obligation to conduct internal investigations has been included as a condition in several plea and leniency agreements negotiated with federal prosecutors.

-Brazil is a party to several multilateral and bilateral mutual legal assistance agreements.
+Brazil is party to several multilateral and bilateral mutual legal assistance agreements.

 To date, according to the Ministry of Justice, Brazil has entered into bilateral mutual legal assistance agreements in criminal matters with over 20 jurisdictions and is a party to 14 multilateral mutual legal assistance agreements in criminal matters, including the United Nations Convention Against Transnational Organized Crime and the United Nations Convention Against Corruption.

-According to the Ministry of Justice, Brazil has also entered into 30 bilateral and 7 multilateral extradition agreements.
+According to the Ministry of Justice, Brazil has also entered into 30 bilateral and seven multilateral extradition agreements.

 Extradition is also regulated by way of agreement or reciprocity.
 There are no limitations on extraditions for white-collar offences per se.
-Limitations for extraditions are more general, such as a prohibition on the extradition of Brazilian nationals, with the exception of naturalised citizens where the extradition relates to offences conducted prior to their naturalisation and a prohibition on extradition based on political crimes and the like.
+Limitations for extraditions are more general, such as a prohibition on the extradition of Brazilian nationals, with the exception of naturalised citizens where the extradition relates to offences conducted prior to their naturalisation, and a prohibition on extradition based on political crimes etc.

 White-collar prosecutions are initiated after formal charges have been brought by a state or federal prosecutor and are confirmed by a criminal judge.
 For the charges to be confirmed by the judge, the prosecution must present sufficient evidence to demonstrate the participation of the individuals and the existence of a crime (probable cause).
-According to article 41 of the Code of Criminal Procedure, the complaint must specify the conduct of each of the individuals.
-As explained above, legal entities cannot be held criminally liable save for environmental crimes, therefore criminal complaints are, in general, directed against individuals.
+According to Article 41 of the Code of Criminal Procedure, the complaint must specify the conduct of each of the individuals.
+As explained in 1.4 Corporate Liability and Personal Liability, legal entities cannot be held criminally liable save for environmental crimes, therefore criminal complaints are, in general, directed against individuals.

 After criminal charges have been confirmed by the judge, the defendants are summoned to present preliminary defences that could give cause to reject the complaint or to a summary acquittal.

-In the case of minor offences which carry up to two years of imprisonment, article 76 of Law 9,099/95 provides for the possibility of immediate imposition of a restriction of rights or fines to avoid prosecution.
+In the case of minor offences which carry up to two years' imprisonment, Article 76 of Law No 9,099/95 provides for the possibility of an immediate imposition of fines or a restriction of rights, to avoid prosecution.
 After the payment of the fines or after the period of restriction of rights, the defendant’s criminal liability is expunged.
 Such a decision has the same effect as an acquittal.

-According to article 89 of Law n.
-9,099/95, in cases of offences that carry a minimum penalty of up to one year's imprisonment and provided that the defendant does not have a criminal record, the prosecution may offer an agreement to suspend the prosecution for between two and four years.
-During this period the defendant must comply with certain obligations, such as monthly court reporting, restitution of damages and other court imposed conditions.
+According to Article 89 of Law No 9,099/95, in the case of offences that carry a minimum penalty of up to one year's imprisonment and provided that the defendant does not have a criminal record, the prosecution may offer an agreement to suspend the prosecution for between two and four years.
+During this period the defendant must comply with certain obligations, such as monthly court reporting, restitution of damages and other court-imposed conditions.
 After this period, the defendant’s criminal liability is expunged.